 John J. Reynolds is currently serving as the representative of the Secretary of the Interior to the Presidio Trust, as well as a member of the Board of Directors for the Student Conservation Association, the citizen representative from Virginia to the Chesapeake Bay Commission and the Chair of the Flight 93 National Memorial Advisory Council.
 Mr. Reynolds is also the current Chair of the Captain John Smith Chesapeake NHT Advisory Council.
 Mr. Reynolds is a retired National Park Service employee who has served as Deputy Director, Regional Director, Pacific West Region; Regional Director, Mid-Atlantic Region; Director, Denver Service Center; Superintendent, North Cascades National Park and Assistant Superintendent, Santa Monica Mountains National Recreation Area.
 He served as a Landscape Architect/Planner at several National Parks.

-Mervin Savoy is the Tribal Chair of the Piscataway Conoy Tribe of Maryland.
+Mervin Savoy is the former Tribal Chair of the Piscataway Conoy Tribe of Maryland.
 Mrs. Savoy has over 40 years of experience in sharing her knowledge of the Piscataway Conoy people.
 She has served on the Maryland Commission on Indian Affairs and was a member of the research team that prepared the Feasibility Study of the Captain John Smith Chesapeake NHT for the National Park Service.
 Mrs. Savoy was the Project Director for the Title V Indian Education Program for the Charles County (MD) Board of Education prior to her retirement in 2007.